borrageiros/discord-music-bot-with-web-interface/readme.md

 ## 👾 | Discord commands/integration
 > **Apart from the interface, there are some commands to control the bot directly from Discord:**
+Public responses can be deleted from the chat automatically with the 'DELETE_MESSAGES_AFTER' environment variable.

 - **/link**
     Send to the channel a link to open the web reproducer
+    -👥 Public response

 - **/nowplaying**
     See which song is currently playing
+    -🔒 Private response

 - **/pause**
     Pauses the current song
+    -👥 Public response

 - **/play**
     Play music by the given song name or song link
+    -👥 Public response

 - **/queue**
     Shows the current queue
+    -🔒 Private response

 - **/repeat**
     Toggle the repeat loop mode
+    -👥 Public response

 - **/resume**
     Resumes the current song
+    -👥 Public response

 - **/shuffle**
     Toggle the shuffle mode on the current queue
+    -👥 Public response

 - **/skip**
     Skip the current playing song
+    -👥 Public response

 - **/volume**
     Change current playing volume
+    -👥 Public response